tarwn/lessthandot-hugo/blogs/content/posts/2012-12-19-how-sql-server-data-compression.md

 <img src="/wp-content/uploads/users/grrlgeek/compression%202.JPG?mtime=1355883902" alt="" width="422" height="71" />

-Here, I can see that there are three rows, and the data is taking up 8KB of space that&#8217;s one page.
+Here, I can see that there are three rows, and the data is taking up 8KB of space that's one page.
 How do I tell how much space each row is using?
 I can view the page, using DBCC PAGE, to find that information.

-> _Note_: if you&#8217;re not familiar with DBCC IND and DBCC PAGE, I recommend reading [Using DBCC PAGE and DBCC IND to find out if page splits ever roll back][3] by Paul Randal.
+> _Note_: if you're not familiar with DBCC IND and DBCC PAGE, I recommend reading [Using DBCC PAGE and DBCC IND to find out if page splits ever roll back][3] by Paul Randal.

-I&#8217;ll use DBCC IND to find the file number and page number.
+I'll use DBCC IND to find the file number and page number.

 sql
 DBCC IND ('AdventureWorks2012', 'TestRowCompression', 0);